kechezon/15-466-f25-base3/README.md

 Author: Kenechukwu Echezona

-Design: A flying sidescrolling where the player dodges explosions time to bell chimes.
+Design: A flying sidescrolling where the player dodges explosions timed to bell chimes.

 Known bugs:
 - Asset pipeline is kinda broken (it seems I can convert my charts to a runtime format, but reading them causes problems with the strings).
 I deliberately added an extra t to the chart name so the game would run.